wp-plugins/easy-testimonials/readme.txt

 5. This is the Testimonial Cycle Widget.

 == Changelog ==

+= 1.7.5 =
+* Feature: adds ability to randomize the order of the cycled testimonials.

 = 1.7.4 =
 * Feature: adds Captcha to Front End Testimonial Submission.